Skip to content

 But styles come and go.
 Brides in the 1930s rarely sported diamonds on their fingers, and today we see plenty of engagement rings that feature aquamarine, sapphires, rubies and emeralds.
 You’ll find that your engagement ring budget benefits from eschewing diamonds and aiming for a different precious gemstone.

 When you find the perfect engagement ring, insure it with JewelCover.
 If the unexpected happens, you don’t want to have to purchase an entirely new ring.
 With our insurance, your ring will be covered for theft, loss and damage.
-Get in touch with us to find out how affordable jewel cover can be.
+Get in touch with us to find out more about insuring your engagement ring.